 Yup, agreed 100%.
 But in my case, it will continue to be hard for the remainder of my child’s life.
 Sure, he’ll grow out of putting random things in his mouth (terrifying!), but that’ll be right around the time that he’ll start to understand that he can’t eat what everyone else is eating.
-He’ll start to feel excluded and different and sad.
+He’ll start to feel excluded.
+And different.
+And sad.
 The truth is, I’m not looking forward to going out then either.

 So, please dear friend, don’t be offended if I opt out of more of your events than I attend.
 But even more importantly, please don’t stop inviting me.
 I need to know that you still care, that you haven’t given up on our friendship.
 Know that I so badly want to pack my family in the car and join you, and that maybe one day it will get easier and I’ll start to show my face again.
 Right now, it’s just a bit scary when I don’t know what you’re serving, or what ingredients you’ll be using, or what kind of “may contain” statements are on the products you buy.

-Maybe one day, when he’s older, he’ll be okay with being the only one eating that safe cupcake while everyone else eats a slice of cake.
+Maybe one day, when he’s older, he’ll be okay with being the only one eating that safe cupcake while everyone else eats a slice of the birthday cake.
 Or maybe one day, you’ll ask me what we need in order to feel safe enough to RSVP with a ‘yes.’